i0bs/retux/README.md

 *Recycle current existing code paradigms elsewhere, so you can borrow assets off of one another.*

-Developers **love** it when they can reuse and recycle existing code for elsewhere.
+Developers **love** the ability to reuse and recycle existing code elsewhere.
 A Discord library should be no different and open to giving the bot developer as much artistic freedom as they so desire.

 ### Safe.